regenduft/bestellsystem/MODELL.md

 ii.
 We need to decide whether the depots store the entries of the people being part of it or the shareholders store have an entry with Depot.
 Mind that we haven some people without Depot or rather picking up form Nussloch directly.
 I prefer to link shareholders in the depot and have a singlebox holder depot to be more structured and be able to have new depots.

 #### SoLaWi shareholders entry
+- type of weekly basket
-- Nubmer of shares (poitive integer or 0,5 for small share)
+- Number of shares (positive integer or 0,5 for small share)
-- saldo in IV (strictly poitive with max capacity of 8 weekly baskets) momentary order included
+- Saldo in IV (strictly positive with max capacity of 8 weekly baskets) momentary order included

 ii.
-When initializing a new one ask for Depot, vegetarian, vegan and sell meat.
+When initializing a new one ask for Depot, and type of weekly basket (e.g. sell meat).

 #### Changeable weekly capacity-baskets/ standard order as collection of products